Loading NuWatt Energy...

 Share your panel photo, charger preference, and garage setup.
 We provide a fixed-price quote within 24 hours.

 Our electrician reviews your panel capacity to determine if a new circuit or upgrade is needed.
-30C census tract eligibility confirmed.
+We help you pick the best ERCOT plan for EV charging.

 Licensed electrician installs charger, runs dedicated circuit, and handles permitting.
 Most installs: 2-4 hours.

-Full charge test, app setup if smart charger, scheduling configured for your ERCOT plan.
-Walk-through of 30C tax form.
+Full charge test, app setup if smart charger, scheduling configured for your ERCOT plan so you charge during the cheapest off-peak hours.

 Everything Texas homeowners need to know about EV charger installation in 2026.